Qarik-Group/lighthouse/README.md

 Lighthouse, near friendly shores.

-With lighthouse, you can run a quick series of readiness tests to make sure things will be able to have a safe harbor on your Cloud Foundry platform.
+With lighthouse, you can run a quick series of tests to make sure things will be able to have a safe harbor on your Cloud Foundry platform.

 ## Getting Started